-Six people in Illinois are part of a multistate frozen, breaded chicken Salmonella outbreak, according to the Centers for Disease Control and Prevention (CDC).
+UPDATE Nine people in Illinois are part of a multistate frozen, breaded chicken Salmonella outbreak, according to the Centers for Disease Control and Prevention (CDC).
 That’s an increase of three illnesses since the agency’s last update on June 2.
-Items associated with this outbreak include frozen chicken cordon bleu, chicken Kiev and chicken broccoli and cheese products.
+Items associated with this outbreak include frozen chicken cordon bleu and chicken broccoli and cheese products.
 The items were made by Serenade Foods in Milford, IN and sold under the brand names Kirkwood, Milford Valley and Dutch Farms at ALDI, Walmart, Meijer, County Market and other grocery stores in Illinois.

 Contact the Pritzker Hageman Salmonella Lawyers Today